New Jersey Local SEO: What You Need to Know

 Remember to set reasonable expectations, especially early on in your campaign.
 When choosing an agency, make sure that they understand your business goals and pricing is transparent and reasonable.

 Want to get started today?
 Start by building a list of your most important keywords and your most important locations.
 If you have this list nicely organized, when you contact an SEO agency, they'll be able to start more quickly.

-The distance to your nearest competitor.
-Are there three competing businesses in the same zip code?
-Or do you have three competitors in the rest of your state?
-Here in New Jersey, companies tend to have a lot of different zip codes within their service areas.
-So we do what it takes to get all of them included, in order of priority.
+As an example, here in New Jersey, companies tend to have a lot of different zip codes within their service areas.
+So we get all of them included in the campaign in priority order.